Current News and Collaborations (last updated 2 July, 2008)

 Digital Himalaya Project team travel to Nepal and India

-Mark Turin and Sara Shneiderman, two of the founding members of the Digital Himalaya Project, travelled to Nepal and India to return a number of digitised films to the communities from which they originated.
+Mark Turin and Sara Shneiderman, two of the founding members of the Digital Himalaya Project, traveled to Nepal and India to return a number of digitised films to the communities from which they originated.
 While many of the region in which these early films were shot are still unelectrified, by using a portable Panasonic DVD player (DVD-LA95) with a special 8-hour Lithium battery, the Digital Himalaya team was able to show the little known footage in remote mountain villages in both Nepal and India.
 Specific locations included Lubra, in Mustang, and the capital of Sikkim, Gangtok.
 While in Sikkim, Turin and Shneiderman consulted with Dr. Anna Balikci at the Namgyal Institute of Tibetology (NIT) to advise on the digitisation of the Institute's considerable photographic collections.
 During the screening of the Lubra footage from 1962 to members of this tightly-knit community in Mustang, we realised the power of the technology and the strength of visual footage.
 Many of the villagers were deeply moved to see their loved ones (often deceased family members) on moving film in the privacy of their own homes.
 Click here to view two images of the film viewing in Lubra.
 Likewise in Sikkim, we were able to assemble a group of senior Kaji families whose relatives appear in Williamson's films from the 1930s, and the reactions were equally positive.
 Click here to see images of this historic event.

 Digital Himalaya Project at Cornell University